NatalieCao323/NatalieCao323.github.io/_pages/about.md

 Natalie Cao is currently an MS&E student in [Management Science and Engineering](https://msande.stanford.edu) with a concentration in Computational Social Science at [Stanford University](https://www.stanford.edu).
 Prior to Stanford, Natalie earned her B.S in [Applied Mathematics](https://math.duke.edu/applied-math-analysis-events) with Scholarship Award from [Duke University](https://duke.edu) ([Duke Kunshan University](https://www.dukekunshan.edu.cn)).

 Natalie's research interests lies at the intersection of AI/ML and organizational decision-making, with a focus on developing robust AI systems that drive business innovation and sustainable practices.
-I combine deep technical expertise in NLP and Reinforcement Learning with strong interests in causal inference, organizational strategy, and entrepreneurship.
+She combines deep technical expertise in NLP and Reinforcement Learning with strong interests in causal inference, organizational strategy, and entrepreneurship.

 ## Research Interests